Exile the Second: 2018: Third album Highway Star

 On February 20, 2018, the group released their 9th single "Acacia".

-On March 28, one year after the release of their album "BORN TO BE WILD", they released their third album titled "Highway Star".
+On March 28, one year after the release of their album Born to Be Wild, they released their third album titled Highway Star.

-On May 14, it was announced that Exile The Second's song "Hi Noboru Hikari ni ~ Pray for Now ~ " (日昇る光に ～Pray for Now～; Sunlight rising to Pray for Now) was chosen as the official support song for the Japanese Judo Federation during the 2020 Tokyo Olympics.
+On May 14, it was announced that Exile the Second's song "Hi Noboru Hikari ni ~ Pray for Now ~ " (日昇る光に ～Pray for Now～; Sunlight rising to Pray for Now) was chosen as the official support song for the Japanese Judo Federation during the 2020 Tokyo Olympics.

-On May 23, the group released their first live DVD titled EXILE THE SECOND LIVE TOUR 2017-2018 "ROUTE 6・6".
+On May 23, the group released their first live DVD titled Exile the Second Live Tour 2017–2018 "Route 6・6".
 It sold over 18.000 copies in the first week of its release and topped Oricon's weekly DVD ranking.
 Combined with the sales of the Blu-ray Disc version, Exile The Second's first video work sold over 27.000 units in the first week.

-During the last concert of their EXILE THE SECOND LIVE TOUR 2017-2018 "ROUTE 6・6" THE FINAL at Makuhari Messe on May 24, Exile appeared as a surprise guest for the first time together after two and a half years of hiatus.
+During the last concert of their Exile the Second Live Tour 2017–2018 "Rpute 6・6" The Final at Makuhari Messe on May 24, Exile appeared as a surprise guest for the first time together after two and a half years of hiatus.
 Additionally, they announced the release date of their new album and the details of their first nationwide dome tour in 3 years.

-The group also participated in Exile's EXILE LIVE TOUR 2018 "STAR OF WISH" that went from September 15, 2018, until February 11, 2019.
+The group also participated in Exile's Exile Live Tour 2018 "Star of Wish" that went from September 15, 2018, until February 11, 2019.

-2019-present: Singles
+2019–present: Singles

-On September 17, 2019, it was announced they would digitally release two new songs, "Top Down" and "Ain't Afraid To Die" on October 4.
-Both songs will be used in the TV drama HiGH&LOW THE WORST EPISODE.O. and the movie HiGH&LOW: THE WORST.
+On September 17, 2019, it was announced they would digitally release two songs, "Top Down" and "Ain't Afraid to Die" on October 4.
+Both songs were used in the TV drama HiGH&LOW The Worst Episode.O. and the movie HiGH&LOW: The Worst.

-On October 1, 2019, it was announced that the group would collaborate with Italian racing car brand ABARTH for their "SCORPION SPIRIT CAMPAIGN".
-It would be the third project in a new series that reflects the world of ABARTH which features Japanese photographer KEI OGATA.
+On October 1, 2019, it was announced that the group would collaborate with Italian racing car brand Abarth for their "Scorpion Spirit Campaign".
+It would be the third project in a new series that reflects the world of Abarth, which features Japanese photographer Kei Ogata.
 The collaboration with Exile The Second would revolve around "Sound", after the first project was themed "Style" and the second one "Performance".
 For this occasion, the group would release a new music video and will also be featured in the ABARTH Brand Movie that is going to be released on November 9.

-Furthermore, it was announced that Exile The Second and Exile would release a split single on January 1, 2020, as the first release of LDH PERFECT YEAR 2020.
-The new song of Exile The Second is titled "Shunkan Eternal" (瞬間エターナル; Moment Eternal) while Exile's new sing is titled "Ai no Tame ni ～ for love, for a child ～" (愛のために ～ for love, for a child ～; For Love ～ for love, for a child ～).
+Furthermore, it was announced that Exile the Second and Exile would release a split single on January 1, 2020, as the first release of LDH Perfect Year 2020.
+The song by Exile the Second is titled "Shunkan Eternal" (瞬間エターナル; Moment Eternal) while Exile's song is titled "Ai no Tame ni (For Love, for a Child)" (愛のために ～ for love, for a child ～; For Love ～ for love, for a child ～).
 "Shunkan Eternal" was also appointed as the title song for the new "Suit & Coat Basketball" TV commercial from Aoyama Prestige Technology starring group members Nesmith and Shokichi.